Skip to content

 Curriculum Details

-The requirements for SMSU’s online Master of Business Administration degree program include the completion of 13 courses for a total of 37 credit hours.
-The online MBA can be completed in as little as one year with accelerated courses.
-Choose from concentrations in entrepreneurship, general management, organizational leadership, international business and leadership, marketing, hospitality management, human resource management, or healthcare administration.
+The requirements for SMSU’s online Master of Business Administration degree program include the completion of 12 courses for a total of 36 credit hours.
+The online MBA can be completed in one year with accelerated courses.
+Choose from concentrations in accounting, entrepreneurship, general management, healthcare administration, hospitality, human resource management, international business management, marketing, or organizational leadership.

 Pre-requisite Course*